choefele/AlexaSkillsKit/README.md

 A stand-alone server allows you to use alternate cloud providers and run multiple skills on the same server using any Swift web framework such as [Kitura](https://github.com/IBM-Swift/Kitura), [Vapor](https://github.com/vapor/vapor) or [Perfect](https://github.com/PerfectlySoft/Perfect).
 Even if you use Lambda for execution, configuring a server allows you to easily run and debug your custom skill in Xcode on a local computer.

 A sample for a custom skill using Lambda and an HTTP server is provided in the [Samples folder](https://github.com/choefele/AlexaSkillsKit/tree/master/Samples).
-You'll need [Xcode 8](https://developer.apple.com/xcode/) and [docker](https://www.docker.com/products/overview) to build it as well as [ngrok](https://ngrok.com) if you want your custom skill locally.
+You'll need [Xcode 8](https://developer.apple.com/xcode/) and [docker](https://www.docker.com/products/overview) to build it as well as [ngrok](https://ngrok.com) if you want to test your custom skill locally.

 ### Lambda